Case Study: How a Healthcare Business Was Able to Eliminate MCA Debt

-E.J.
-Simonsen | Mar 9, 2023
+Megan Simonsen | Mar 9, 2023

-CHALLENGE: Overwhelming Debt & Predatory MCA Collectors Who Violate Bankruptcy Laws
+Challenge: Overwhelming Debt & Predatory MCA Collectors

 However, one MCA lender waited until the bankruptcy case was resolved to file a lawsuit and pursue our client and his business!
 They justified this by stating that they didn’t file a proof of claim or participate in the bankruptcy.